 But if it's affecting your well-being, you need to take steps to address it.
 Low blood pressure is treated in the elderly by first determining the underlying cause.
 If your low BP is a result of your medication regimen, your doctor may be able to adjust your dosages or change your meds.
+(If you find it difficult to keep your meds organized, a pill dispenser for seniors could help.)
 If dehydration is the culprit, fluid replacement may solve the problem.

 In some cases, you may require medication specifically for your low BP.
 Two of the most commonly prescribed medicines are fludrocortisone and midodrine.
 Fludrocortisone is a steroid that causes the body to retain sodium and fluid, thus increasing blood volume and raising blood pressure.
 Midodrine causes your blood vessels to resist expanding, thereby boosting blood pressure.

 However, many people are able to manage their hypotension through diet and lifestyle changes rather than medical interventions.
 Here are some tips on how you can fix low blood pressure: